 Many businesses close for a few hours in the afternoon for the Italian version of "siesta".
 They typically close around 1 pm and re-open between 3:30-4 pm.
-This includes pharmacies (there are always pharmacies open 24 hours a day), clothing stores, etc. Since Florence is a tourist city, you may even find that things actually stay open (the closer you are to the center).
-Don't assume they will, though.
-The farther you are from the center, and especially when you travel to smaller cities in Italy, the more you will need to take these closures into consideration.
+This includes pharmacies (there are always pharmacies open 24 hours a day), clothing stores, etc. The farther you are from the center of town, and especially when you travel to smaller cities in Italy, the more you will need to take these closures into consideration.

 Businesses tend to stay open until 7 or 8 in the evening.